Trench warfare: Strategy and tactics

-The popular image of a trench assault is of a wave of soldiers, bayonets fixed, going "over the top" and marching in a line across no man's land into a hail of enemy fire.
-This was the standard method early in the war; it was rarely successful.
-More common was an attack at night from an advanced post in no man's land, having cut the barbed wire beforehand.
+It was common to attack at night from an advanced post in no man's land, having cut the barbed wire beforehand.
 In 1915, the Germans innovated with infiltration tactics where small groups of highly trained and well-equipped troops would attack vulnerable points and bypass strong points, driving deep into the rear areas.
 The distance they could advance was still limited by their ability to supply and communicate.